discordjs/guide/guide/interactions/slash-commands.md

 ### DM permission

-You can use the `setDMPermission` method to control if a global command can be used in DMs.
+You can use the `ApplicationCommand#setDMPermission()` method to control if a global command can be used in DMs.
 By default, all global commands can be used in DMs.

 ```js {6}
 const { SlashCommandBuilder } = require('discord.js');